-The General Data Protection Regulation (GDPR) grants individuals a better control over their personal information and sensitive data.
+The General Data Protection Regulation (GDPR) grants individuals better control over their personal information and sensitive data.
 There are a number of new data subject rights like the ‘Right to Erasure/Right to be Forgotten’ that will be included in the GDPR.
 It also introduces the enhanced versions of the old ones (e.g. Right to Information).
 Individuals have a right to be informed by an organization whether or not it is processing personal data that relates to them.
-The request is called a 'subject access request' and there's limited legal timeframe to comply with it.
+The request is called a 'subject access request' and there's the limited legal timeframe to comply with it.
 Under GDPR, the timescale to respond to a 'subject access request' has been reduced to 30 calendar days from 40 calendar days.

 From now on, businesses are obligated to make sure, that individuals are properly informed about the collector and the purpose of collecting the information.
-The right ‘Information to be provided on collection’ also requires organisations to edit their privacy policies in regard to GDPR.
+The right ‘Information to be provided on collection’ also requires organizations to edit their privacy policies in regard to GDPR.

 Right to Erasure / Right to be Forgotten

 Directive 95/46/EC provides a person with the right to request the search engines to eliminate from the list of results (based on the search of a person’s name), all the links to web pages that are published by third parties containing a person’s information.

 It allows individuals an eligible right to request that their data be erased.
 However, certain grounds need to be met before the information is taken down (For eg: Information in concern, no longer serves the purpose of collecting it).
 Businesses are obligated to erase that person’s information without any delay.

 In some cases, businesses are required to appoint a DPO to help them comply with the obligations of GDPR.
 Under the regulations of GDPR, you must appoint a DPO if you are: